songair/songair.github.io/_posts/2021-12-27-shard-allocation-deciders.md

 make a global decision.
 We will discuss more details in the following section.
-As for other deciders, you can see their purposes from their filenames, such as for awareness key-value pairs (e.g. availability zone), cluster rebalancing, concurrent relabalancing, disk threshold, and much more.
+As for other deciders, you can see their purposes from their filenames, such as for awareness key-value pairs (e.g. availability zone), cluster rebalancing, concurrent rebalancing, disk threshold, and much more.

 ## Making Decisions

 There are two types of decision in the decider system: single decision and multi-decision.
 A single decision represents a decision made on one dimension, e.g. awareness or disk threshold.
-While a multi-decision represents a decision container which contains a list of child decisions.
-Let's take a closer look into both of them.
+While a multi-decision represents a decision container that contains a list of child decisions.
+Let's take a closer look at both of them.

 ### Single Decision